luke-a-thompson/FastASX/README.md

 A paraser for the ITCH message format implemented by the NASDAQ & ASX written in Rust.
-Parses 40m messages per second (~0.22ns per message) on a Ryzen 5600X.
+Parses ~40m messages per second on a Ryzen 5600X.

 Work in progress.